AriFordsham/GHCWiki/commentary/compiler/type-type.md

 </td></tr></table>

 <table><tr><th>**Algebraic**</th>
 <td>An algebraic data type is a data type with one or more constructors, whether declared with `data` or `newtype`.
 An algebraic type is one that can be deconstructed        with a case expression.
-"Algebraic" is **NOT** the same as "lifted",  because unboxed tuples count as "algebraic".
+"Algebraic" is **NOT** the same as "lifted",  because unboxed (and thus unlifted) tuples count as "algebraic".
 </td></tr></table>

 <table><tr><th>**Primitive**</th>